SaiskiFunctions/GraphWFC.rs/README.md

 3. The "hottest" part of the code is small and modularised making profiling and optimisation much easier.
 4. Extending and debugging the algorithms core functionality is centralised into a single set of modules.
 Extending Graph `collapse` functionality once extends functionality for all possible input types.

+Talk about simplicity of Graph structure and adjacency matrices

 The algorithm is also generalised to be agnostic as to the state of the graph that is submitted for collapse, with the constraint solving core able to accept partially collapsed graphs as input as well as entirely uncollapsed graphs.
 This implementation of a more general input schema allows the aglorithm to:
 1. Support checkpointing and spot processes in the code.
 The `collapse` process is a fairly computationally intensive task, so, should a process fail or have to be killed at some point along its run time the constraint `collapse` process will accept a partially collapsed Graph as input and continue constraint solving from that point
 2. Work effectively with manipulated Graph data between the parse and collapse stages.
 Should you want to run further manipulations on Graph data, such as combining or filtering graphs, that alter the structure of the Graph or labels then `collapse` will still accept a manipulated graph as input to solve.